CHILDREN AVAILABLE FOR ADOPTION

 The first trip is made in order to meet the child and usually lasts 6-7 days (5 working days to get to know the child and 1-2 days are spent in travel and settling in).
 The second trip takes 6-7 days.
+Note: in case of adoption by US citizens, the second trip takes about 12 days.
 During this trip, the passport and visa (if needed) is issued and the adoption process is completed.

 A specialist member of our team will support the adoptive parents throughout the adoption process.

 Usually both candidates travel to Bulgaria in order to meet the child after receiving a referral.
 There is, however, a possibility for only one of the adopters to make this trip.